pr7prashant/pr7prashant/README.md

 [![Stackoverflow Badge](https://img.shields.io/stackexchange/stackoverflow/r/8044582?label=Stackoverflow&logo=Stackoverflow&logoColor=white)](https://stackoverflow.com/users/8044582/pr7)
 [![Twitter Badge](https://img.shields.io/badge/Twitter-Profile-informational?style=flat&logo=twitter&logoColor=white&color=1CA2F1)](https://twitter.com/pr7_prashant)

 I am an all round web developer with good knowledge of front-end techniques.
 I love learning different technologies and using them to make well structured applications.
 I also like optimizinging applications and fixing minor issues which helps in the long run.
 I have experience working on projects in a team as well as individually.
 Other than programming, I spend most of my time playing/watching football.

-📫 You can reach out to me at pr7prashant@gmail.com

 <br>